huaweicloud/terraform-provider-huaweicloud/docs/resources/rms_advanced_query.md

 The following arguments are supported:

-* `name` - (Required, String, ForceNew) Specifies the ResourceQL name.
+* `name` - (Required, String, ForceNew) Specifies the advanced query name.
 It contains 1 to 64 characters.

   Changing this parameter will create a new resource.

-* `expression` - (Required, String) Specifies the ResourceQL expression.
+* `expression` - (Required, String) Specifies the advanced query expression.
 It contains 1 to 4096 characters.

-* `description` - (Optional, String) Specifies the ResourceQL description.
+* `description` - (Optional, String) Specifies the advanced query description.
 It contains 1 to 512 characters.

 ## Attribute Reference